Oregon vs. Washington State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Oregon and its opponents have gone over the current 57-point total in four of nine games (44.4%) this season.
+- Oregon and its opponents have gone over the current 57.5-point total in four of nine games this season.

-- The two teams combine to score 60.9 points per game, 3.9 more than the over/under in this contest.
+- The two teams combine to average 60.9 points per game, 3.4 more than the total in this contest.

-- This contest's over/under is 9.9 points more than the 47.1 these two squads combine to allow per game this season.
+- This contest's over/under is 10.4 points greater than the 47.1 these two squads combine to surrender per game this season.

-- The average total in Ducks games this season is 56.6, 0.4 points fewer than Saturday's total of 57 .

-- In 2021, games involving the Cougars have averaged a total of 57.9 points, 0.9 more than the set over/under in this contest.
+- Ducks games have an average total of 56.6 points this season, 0.9 fewer than Saturday's over/under.

+- The 57.5-point over/under for this game is 0.4 points below the 57.9 points per game average total in Cougars games this season.

 Oregon Stats and Trends

-- The Ducks have been favored by 14 points or more four times this season and have not covered the spread in any of them.

-- Oregon's games this year have hit the over on four of nine set point totals (44.4%).
+- Oregon's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).

-- Oregon is 3-4 against the spread and 7-0 overall this season when the team scores more than 24.7 points.
+- When Oregon puts up more than 24.7 points, it is 3-4 against the spread and 7-0 overall.

-- In games that Oregon amasses over 393.0 yards, the team is 3-4 against the spread and 6-1 overall.
+- When Oregon churns out more than 393.0 yards, the team is 3-4 against the spread and 6-1 overall.

 - The Ducks have turned the ball over nine times this season, 11 fewer than the Cougars have forced (20).